 Joint wills are very similar to standard wills and you can create them in the same ways.
 An estate planning attorney can help you draft a document that includes all the necessary information.
 Creating your own will, with the help of an online template, is also an option.
 Using a template from the internet save you money.

-You can draft a strong will whether you go through an attorney or use an online template.
+Even a simple will can be a strong will whether you go through an attorney or use an online template.
 Neither method is necessarily better or worse but an attorney can provide legal advice if you have a complicated estate or want to distribute your assets to many beneficiaries.

 Joint wills are not common outside of married couples, and they aren’t very common for married couples either.
 While it seems convenient to lock in a plan for both spouses at once, it can cause problems.
 This is especially true when one spouse outlives the other because both spouses must consent in order to make changes to the will.

 As long as the two spouses are alive, a joint will is revocable.
-That means the spouses can agree to revoke it and make changes.
+That means the spouses can agree to revoke it and make changes, which is sometimes called adding a codicil.
 That means when one person dies, the other no longer has any way to make changes to the will.
 At this point it’s considered irrevocable.

 The challenge here is that it’s difficult to predict how life may change when one spouse outlives the other.
 Without the flexibility to make changes, a surviving spouse can find themselves in a difficult situation.